run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 ### Run an Inference Workload

-* In the Run:ai user interface go to `Deployments`.
-If you do not see the `Deployments` section you may not have the required access control, or the inference module is disabled.
+* In the Run:ai user interface go to `Workloads`.
+If you do not see the `Workloads` section you may not have the required access control, or the inference module is disabled.
-* Select `New Deployment` on the top right.
+* Select `New Workload` on the top right, then select `Inference`.
-* Select `team-a` as a project and add an arbitrary name.
-Use the image `gcr.io/run-ai-demo/example-triton-server`.
+* Select `team-a` as a project, select `Custom` and add an arbitrary name.
+* Choose an environment or create a new one.
+* Choose a compute resource.
+* Use the image `gcr.io/run-ai-demo/example-triton-server`.
 * Under `Resources` add 0.5 GPUs.
-* Under `Autoscaling` select a minimum of 1, a maximum of 2.
-Use the `concurrency` autoscaling threshold method.
-Add a threshold of 3.
+* Under `Replica autoscaling` select a minimum of 1, a maximum of 2.
-* Add a `Container port` of `8000`.
+* Press create.

 This would start an inference workload for team-a with an allocation of a single GPU.
-Follow up on the Job's progress using the [Deployment list](../../admin/admin-ui-setup/deployments.md) in the user interface or by running `runai list jobs`
+Follow up on the Job's progress using the [Workloads](../../admin/workloads/README.md) table in the user interface or by running `runai list jobs`

 ### Query the Inference Server